 - For beginners who may not be very comfortable or exposed to the sea, I’d recommend doing the PADI Discover Scuba Diving course (or the Introduction to Scuba Diving variant in India) to get a feel of scuba diving, before deciding to do the Open Water Diver course.

 - After completing the PADI Open Water Diver certification, you’re required to dive at least once in 6 months, or else you’ll have to take a refresher course.
+Assess how often you’re likely to go scuba diving after the course.

 - Some dive shops suggest that you need not know how to swim in order to dive, however, the PADI Open Water Diver course includes a 200m swimming test (any style, approx. 6 laps of continuous swimming) and a 10 minute back float.
 More importantly, being comfortable in the water can go a long way in enhancing your experience.

 - Low visibility can be scary and unnerving for first time divers and novices so I would recommend doing the course in clearer waters, even though Goa is likely to be the cheapest option.
 Within India, Andamans, Lakshadweep, and Netrani islands are some options.
-Outside India, Indonesia, Thailand, Maldives have plenty of good dive shops.
+Outside India, Indonesia, Thailand, Maldives have clear waters and plenty of good dive shops.

 - While PADI is still the most popular certification authority, SSI is also fast picking up and may not be a bad option to go for (for one, it is slightly cheaper).

-- Study Tip: Do not take the course theory lightly; it is better to go through the modules at leisure prior to the course (keep at least a week for this as it can be a lot of information to process in one go).
+- Do not take the course theory lightly; it is better to go through the modules at leisure prior to the course (keep at least a week for this as it can be a lot of information to process in one go).
 The course has 5 modules that cover different aspects of scuba diving, from basic physics and scuba skills to details about scuba diving equipment.

 - The practical side of scuba diving is a whole different ball game!
 People who might be good at theory may struggle underwater, and people who aren’t very strong with their theory might actually be like naturals in the water.
 So don’t take either of them lightly!